kishima/RaspiMusicServer/README.md

 # RaspiMusicServer

 This an music server on Raspeberry pi with Grovepi and Arduino.
-The server plays music by mpc and can be controlled by a joystick, a button.
+The server plays music by mpc and can be controlled by either a joystick, a button or gesture.
 Audio volume can be changed by a slide bar.
 Power supply is managed by Arduino with a button safely.
 We don't need to take care of timing of turning on/off Raspi.

 ![Schematic](https://github.com/kishima/RaspiMusicServer/blob/master/Picture_surface.jpg)